ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 Add any information here that will enhance the user experience going through ther audit trail of your service events.
 {: note}

+**There is a 16k max field limit in LogDNA.
+Anything bigger than 16k is truncated and lost when the event is consumed by LogDNA.**
+{: important}

 * Must be formatted as JSON.
 Not stringified JSON, as was required by legacy AT
 * Must include information that is required to clarify the action.
 For example, an event with action create might require information on the Software verison.
 An update event requires information on the initial value and final value.
 There may be cases where data is sensitive or too long, in this situation, add information about the type of update
 * Must be added as value pairs of information.